 What is Bufo Alvarius and 5-MeO-DMT?

-5-MeO-DMT is a naturally-occuring entheogen that is found in several species of plant, and most popularly in the venom of the Bufo alvarius toad.
+5-MeO-DMT is a naturally occurring entheogen found in several species of plants, and most popularly in the venom of the Bufo alvarius toad.
 Also known as the Sonoran Desert Toad, Colorado River Toad, Bufo, and El Sapo/Sapito; Bufo alvarius is found living in Northwestern Mexico and some Southern US states.

-5-MeO-DMT is a relative of the classic psychedelic DMT (dimethyltryptamine), and like DMT it also induces an intense experience when ingested.
-Typically, it is insufflated (snorted) or smoked as a powder or dried plant material.
+5-MeO-DMT is a relative of the classic “jungle spice” or DMT (dimethyltryptamine), and like DMT it also induces an intense experience when ingested.

 The dried venom of the Bufo alvarius toad contains both 5-MeO-DMT and another psychotropic substance known as bufotenin (5-HO-DMT), and so the Bufo experience is different from a pure 5-MeO-DMT experience.